nlp-tlp/quickgraph/README.md

 ```

 ## Issues, Bugs and Feedback
 QuickGraph is currently under active development with only a single developer, so bugs are still being squashed.
 If you come across any issues, bugs or have any general feedback please feel free to reach out (email: tyler.bikaun@research.uwa.edu.au).
-Alternatively, feel free to raise a issue, or better yet, a pull request 🙂.
+Alternatively, feel free to raise an issue, or better yet, make a pull request 🙂.

 ### Known Issues/Bugs
 Annotation with QuickGraph under entity annotation, and entity and closed relation annotation has been widely tested for single users, however a few bugs still exist in the multi-user environment and for open relation annotation.
 The following are currently being resolved: